QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

     ((expression-to-action e) e table)))
 {{< /highlight >}}

-Most of the execution rules for the six categories are just writing down details of its working nature.
+Most of the running rules for the six categories are just writing down details of its working nature.
 And the examples on book are easy to follow.
 We will see some difficult ones together:
-`(*lambda, *cond, *application)`.
+\*lambda, \*cond, \*application.

 **(1) lambda**

-We can see that e as an lambda expression, when passed to `(meaning e table)` it quickly classified as \*lambda.
+We can see that e as an lambda expression, when passed to `(meaning e table)` it got classified as \*lambda.
 The following rule of \*lambda action defines e as non-primitive and attaches the table to its remainder.
-Later we will see in =(apply-closure), for a function defined as non-primitive, we will further deconstruct the content of itself to run.
+Later we will see in `(apply-closure)`, for a function defined as non-primitive, we will further deconstruct the content of itself to run.
 ![](/img/little14.png)